A fire at a Philadelphia home converted into 2 apartments left 12 dead. Here's what we know – KION546

 Murphy later indicated that Philadelphia Housing Authority records show that at least six battery-operated smoke detectors had been installed there from 2019 to 2020.

-However, Indala, the housing authority official, said the agency had different information about the detectors.
+However, Dinesh Indala, PHA’s senior executive vice president of operations, said the agency had different information about the detectors.

-One of the apartments, the “A unit,” had seven smoke detectors and three carbon monoxide detectors at its last inspection, Indala said.
-He did not specify the year of the inspection, and CNN has requested clarification.

-Two batteries and two smoke detectors were replaced then, Indala said.
+Two batteries and two smoke detectors were replaced in 2021, Indala said.
 Smoke detectors also were replaced in the B unit in an inspection in September 2019, according to Indala.

-When asked why smoke detectors would not have worked if they were inspected in May 2021, Indala replied, “I don’t know if they were replaced or tampered with. … We are working with the fire department at this time to do further inspections.”

-It wasn’t immediately clear which floors the A and B units covered.
+“When we last conducted our inspection, the smoke detectors were, in fact, working,” Jeremiah, the PHA CEO, said.
+“If the fire marshal determined, as a result of this fire, that they were not, in fact, working or they were not, in fact, operational, it would be that they were tampered with or the batteries were somehow removed.
+We don’t go into units and remove batteries.”

 Faulty smoke detectors are treated as emergencies and are replaced in 24 hours if requested, Indala said, and the authority does inspections annually.

-“That’s one of the biggest issues for us, every time we come for an inspection — as evident by the last one — we had to replace two batteries, replace the smoke detectors and these are 10-year smoke detectors, so that’s something we run into quite often on our properties,” Indala told CNN affiliate KYW-TV.
+“Every time we come in for an inspection, as is evident from the last one, we had to replace two batteries, replace the smoke detectors.
+And these are 10-year smoke detectors, so that’s something we run into quite often on our properties,” Indala said.

 The-CNN-Wire